When are information sessions offered?

 Many universities will have sections of their websites written in English.
 Look for a link that says “English” or shows either a British or American flag, or look for text written in English (often a link for International Programs is written in English).
 You may also use the Google Translator tool available for free on most website browsers.

-How do I find out if the classes I want to study are transferable back to UNCW?
+How do I find out if the classes I want to take are transferable back to UNCW?

 Do some schools have a higher academic profile then others?